zY2EZHVByG/LLM-Cot-from-Thinking-Claude/extensions/chrome/README.md

 A Chrome extension that enhances Claude's thinking process, making it more human-like and transparent.

 > **Important Notice**: The original Chrome extension (`chrome_v0`) has been deprecated.
-This is the new rewritten version (`chrome_v1`) with improved architecture and modern tech stack.
+This is the new rewritten version (`chrome`) with improved architecture and modern tech stack.
 If you're using the old version, please update to this new version for better performance and continued support.

 ## How to Use 🚀